 You would recognize top nitrate-containing foods for their health benefits: spinach, beets (beetroot or beet juice), arugula (“rocket”), chard, and a number of other leafy veggies.

-Recently, Aronia berry (“chokeberry”) and red spinach (“amaranth”) have emerged as the very best sources of nitrates.
+Recently, red spinach (“amaranth”) have emerged as the very best sources of nitrates, and Aronia berry (“chokeberry”) has emerged on the scene as a potent source too.

 Red beet root has been the industry standard for raising NO levels.
 There’s nothing wrong with the tried and true, professional-quality benefits from beet juice, but there’s a catch: